Blockchain-Community/Tron-Dapp-Development/README.md

 <h1>Roadmap to develop a Tron Blockchain Application.🔥</h1>

 It's been a long time that I've not contributed to new repository or any articles.
 So, I thought of making a new cheatsheet for the dapp developers out there who want to build a tron network application.
-Let's Start.🚀
+Let's make blockchain a better and easy place. 😇
 <hr/>

 ### Table of Contents 📑